Modular origami

-Modular origami or unit origami is a paperfolding technique which uses two or more sheets of paper to create a larger and more complex structure than would be possible using single-piece origami techniques.
-Each individual sheet of paper is folded into a module, or unit, and then modules are assembled into an integrated flat shape or three-dimensional structure, usually by inserting flaps into pockets created by the folding process.
-These insertions create tension or friction that holds the model together.
+Modular origami or unit origami is a multi-stage paper folding technique in which individual modules or units are created out of sheets of paper and assembled into a flat shape or three-dimensional structure.
+This is usually done by inserting flaps into pockets created by the folding process, which create tension or friction and hold the model together.
+Some assemblies can be somewhat unstable when adhesives or string are not used.

 Definition and restrictions

-Modular origami can be classified as a sub-set of multi-piece origami, since the rule of restriction to one sheet of paper is abandoned.
-However, all the other rules of origami still apply, so the use of glue, thread, or any other fastening that is not a part of the sheet of paper is not generally acceptable in modular origami.
+Modular origami can be classified as a subset of multi-piece origami, since the rule of restriction to one sheet of paper is abandoned.
+However, all the other rules of origami still apply, so the use of glue, thread, or any other fastening that is not a part of the sheet of paper is generally unacceptable in modular origami.

-The additional restrictions that distinguish modular origami from other forms of multi-piece origami are using many identical copies of any folded unit, and linking them together in a symmetrical or repeating fashion to complete the model.
-There is a common misconception that treats all multi-piece origami as modular.

-More than one type of module can still be used.
-Typically this means using separate linking units hidden from sight to hold parts of the construction together.
-Any other usage is generally discouraged.
+Not all multi-piece origami is modular, as modular origami must involve linking identical copies of a module in a symmetrical or repeating fashion.
+However, linking units, which are hidden from sight to hold parts of the construction together are acceptable.
+Any other usage of non-identical modules are generally discouraged.

 History

 The first historical evidence for a modular origami design comes from a Japanese book by Hayato Ohoka published in 1734 called Ranma Zushiki.
 It contains a print that shows a group of traditional origami models, one of which is a modular cube.
 The cube is pictured twice (from slightly different angles) and is identified in the accompanying text as a tamatebako (magic treasure chest).

 Isao Honda's World of Origami (published in 1965) appears to have the same model, where it is called a "cubical box".
 The six modules required for this design were developed from the traditional Japanese paperfold commonly known as the menko.
 Each module forms one face of the finished cube.

 There are several other traditional Japanese modular designs, including balls of folded paper flowers known as kusudama, or medicine balls.
 These designs are not integrated and are commonly strung together with thread.
-The term kusudama is sometimes, rather inaccurately, used to describe any three-dimensional modular origami structure resembling a ball.
+The term kusudama is sometimes inaccurately used to describe any three-dimensional modular origami structure resembling a ball.

 There are also a few modular designs in the Chinese paperfolding tradition, notably the pagoda (from Maying Soong) and the lotus made from Joss paper.